1. What does God’s word say in the 37th Psalm regarding God’s purpose for the earth?

 7. (a) What two distinct hopes emerge as we examine God’s word carefully? (b) Basically, how do these two hopes differ, but how are they alike?

 7. TWO DISTINCT HOPES.
 But what is the purpose of those receiving the hope of immortal heavenly life?
 According to the Scriptures, these are adopted as sons of God, are given proof by God of their hope and receive strong discipline from Him to prepare them for their assignment as kings and priests before mankind.
 (Hebrews 12:5,6; Luke 22:28-30; Romans 8:15-17).
 Consistently, Revelation 20:6 (KJV) speaks of those with this hope: “6 Blessed and holy is he that hath part in the first resurrection: on such the second death hath no power, but they shall be priests of God and of Christ, and shall reign with him a thousand years.”
 Thus the likes of Jesus’ apostles and Paul, and other disciples, men and women such as Lazarus, Mary, Martha, Timothy and other first century Christians all had this hope, as is expressed throughout the Christian Greek Scriptures.
 It should be clarified here that there has been a secondary fulfillment of the things that took place back then, on a group with another sort of "heavenly hope."
 Theirs is as a human king and ruler, whose work often goes unseen in a different way.
 Their work may, however, bring them into contact with those within the realm under such a rulership.
 Thus can all persons be rulers, kings, and priests?
 Whenever there are rulers, are there not also subjects of the rulership?
 The vast majority of mankind according to God’s purpose, has the marvelous hope of living in true peace and happiness on Earth, under the rulership of God’s Kingdom.
 (Revel 21:3,4).
 As Isaiah 45:18 (KJV) states: “18 For thus saith the LORD that created the heavens; God himself that formed the earth and made it; he hath established it, he created it not in vain, he formed it to be inhabited: I am the LORD; and there is none else.”
 Our first parents were placed in a “pleasure park,” the Garden of Eden.
 God wants this Earth to become a Paradise.
+And remember "as in Heaven, also upon Earth".
+Do not scriptural thoughts of a "heavenly" future coincide or agree with the wonderful peaceful and parklike conditions promised by God for the earth?
+In fact, this language connection has been in use for a very long time!
 Thus two distinct hopes become clear throughout the word of God, and each one offers an everlasting future in true peace and happiness, in accord with God’s righteousness.

 8. (a) Understanding both everlasting hopes for the future, what is the condition of those who have died awaiting an earthly resurrection? (b) What is God going to do with the “enemy” death?

 8. “FALLEN ASLEEP.”
 Thus, if those going to heaven must be qualified by God as rulers in God’s kingdom, and the remainder of good people have the hope of everlasting life in a Paradise Earth, then where are those who have died?
-In short, those who have died are ‘sleeping in death,’ but safely alive in God’s memory.
+In short, most of those who have died have been ‘sleeping in death,’ but safely alive in God’s memory awaiting a resurrection.
 Even those with the heavenly hope in the first century are said in the Scriptures to have ‘fallen asleep’ in death, awaiting the time for their heavenly resurrection.
 This is found, for example, at 1Corinthians 15:6 (KJV) regarding brothers who saw Jesus after his resurrection: “6 After that, he was seen of above five hundred brethren at once; of whom the greater part remain unto this present, but some are fallen asleep.”
 Again, 1Thessalonians 4:14 (KJV) says this: “14 For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him.”
 Thus the Scriptures speak of the resurrection hope.
-Once again, we are to acknowledge a secondary fulfillment, where many individuals being stringently trained by God for work as a faithful human ruler, have been figuratively deadened to normal life in society.
-Of course, not all having been in such a state have the reassurance of God's spirit as a genuine anointed one to be a Christian co-ruler, but clearly some.
 Acts 24:15 (KJV) says this by Paul: “15 And have hope toward God, which they themselves also allow, that there shall be a resurrection of the dead, both of the just and unjust.”
 The resurrection for the majority of humans will take place during the Millennial Reign of Christ.
 Thus, at that time, rather than commonly reading reports of those who have died, it could become common to read of those who have been recently brought back to life!
 Thus, “23 ...the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.”
 (Romans 6:23, KJV).
 Yes, the promise of God is this: “8 He will swallow up death in victory; and the Lord GOD will wipe away tears from off all faces; and the rebuke of his people shall he take away from off all the earth: for the LORD hath spoken it.”—Isaiah 25:8, KJV.

 9. How do we know that “the grave” is an appropriate translation of the Hebrew word “Sheol” and the Greek word “Hades” in God’s word?